 Please be considerate when taking photographs by being brief and not blocking traffic.
 If you intend to use a photograph or film for anything use other than private viewing (e.g. online photo album, blog, online video archives, etc.), please ask the subjects for explicit permission to post their image, or video.
 Please note that photographs and footage of the convention and attendees will be gathered by our Staff to be used for various projects such as advertisements or future programming guides, and that purchasing admission for Tsubasacon constitutes consent to be filmed or photographed.

 Children at Tsubasacon

-Tsubasacon is a family friendly convention, although we do reccommend that parents chaperone their children 12 years or younger, we do not require it.
+Tsubasacon is a family friendly convention, although we do require that parents chaperone their children 12 years or younger.
 Mature programming is generally held later in the evening with ID checks to make sure our younger attendees don’t happen to stumble into one of these events.

 In the case that you are separated from your child, make sure that your child knows important information, such as your name, what you are wearing, what hotel you are staying at (if any), a cellular phone number, and a home phone number.
 Also instruct your child to look for a Staff or Security member (Tsubasacon personnel wear shirts that are easily identifiable) in case they need help.

 If you are with children who are 12 or older, it is a good idea to designate meeting times and places with them since cell phones may be either restricted or have no service in some areas of the convention.
 Suggestions for landmarks in the area include the fountain outside of the convention center, the registration desk at the front entrance, or in one of the gaming rooms.